 There are different opinions on just what makes a pony "bait," but the ponies we have described this way are those that have permanent pen marks or writing in visible areas, splits, cracks or chew marks in the plastic, missing or severely cut manes and tails, or other visible and permanent damage.

-Bait ponies can be a good way to start collecting on a budget and can be just fine for play use to keep little hands off of rare and collectible ponies.
+Bait ponies can be a good way to start collecting on a budget and can be just fine for play or to keep little hands off of rare and collectible ponies.

 Bait ponies are often used by customizers to make a completely new pony, and they can also be restored.
 The before-and-after picture shown here is courtesy of one of our customers, who completely transformed a bait Butterscotch pony by rerooting the hair and repainting her symbols.